ibm-cloud-docs/Registry/service-dependency.md

 :   Deployment, upgrade, patch, and so on, of the service and service instances.

 Customer responsibility
 :   Functions provided by customers to support specific service and service instances function.
-For example, {{site.data.keyword.keymanagementservicefull_notm}} instances that are provided by customer to support service BYOK encryption.
+For example, {{site.data.keyword.keymanagementservicefull_notm}} instances provided by customer to support service BYOK encryption.

 Disaster recovery
 :   Backup, recovery, restart of the service and service instances in the case of a disruption.